-How to Get a School App (and Get People to Use It)
+How to Get a School Mobile App (and Get People to Use It)

 Having an app isn’t enough.
 Our VP of Sales Casey Mikula shows you how to build an experience worth coming back to.